romeritto/hranol/README.md

 ### Printing help
 ```
 $ hranol -h
-  ./build/src/hranol [folders...] {OPTIONS}
+    hranol [folders...] {OPTIONS}

     Hranol -- batch image processing utility.
 By default only images in given
     folders are processed and the output is saved to a subfolder with prefix
     "fltrd".
-Supported filters: static background removal, rescale filter and
+Supported filters: static background subtraction, contrast filter
-    mask.
-Each filter is used when a corresponding filter-specific flag is set.
+    (normalization) and mask filter.
+Each filter is used when a corresponding
+    filter-specific option is set.
 Only grayscale images are supported.

   OPTIONS:

       -m[file], --mask=[file]           Apply mask to every image.
 The mask size
                                         must match the sizes of all images.
-      -s[removal factor],
+      -s[subtraction factor],
+      --static-noise=[subtraction
-      --static-noise=[removal factor]   Static background removal factor.
+      factor]                           Static background subtraction factor.
-                                        Subtracts the mean value of all images
+                                        Computes an average of all images (from
+                                        single folder) and subtracts this
+                                        average from each image with given
-                                        using given factor.
-You may use positive
+                                        factor.
+You may use positive floating
-                                        floating point values.
+                                        point values for the factor.
-      Rescaling range [b, e].
-Pixel
+      Rescaling range [b, e] for
+      contrast filter.
+Pixel values in
-      values in range [b, e] will be
+      range [b, e] will be mapped to
-      mapped to [0, 255]:
+      [0, 255]:
         -b[range begin],
         --rescale-begin=[range begin]
         -e[range end],